marcoisgood/High-Performance-Computing/project4(CUDA)/README.md

-#Analysis of the Execution Time Variation of OpenMp with Canny Edge Detection and Feature Detector
+#Analysis of the Execution Time Variation of CUDA with Canny Edge Detection
 ---
 **01/2019 ECPE 251 High-Performance Computing
 Professor: Venkittaraman Krishnamani </br> University of the Pacific**